 3.

-(C) Workpapers, in electronic format where available (with formulas intact), supporting all items in subsections (A) and (B) shall be submitted to the manager of the resource analysis section of the commission, the Office of the Public Counsel (OPC) and other parties.
-These workpapers may be submitted to the manager of the resource analysis section of the commission through EFIS.
+(C) Workpapers, in electronic format where available (with formulas intact), supporting all items in subsections (A) and (B) shall be submitted in EFIS.

 (D) Determinations of imprudence amounts, true-up amounts and any corrections shall be made in separate cases in EFIS, not in a FAR adjustment case.